 Also known as Atlantic Umbrella Slug, Limpet, Mediterranean Umbraculum, Nudibranch, Umbrella Pleurobranch, Umbrella Sea Slug, Umbrella Sidegill, Umbrella Slug, Umbrella Snail.

 Found singly or in pairs burrowing under rocks, over mud and sand bottoms of coral and rocky reefs.
-Their shells are often covered in algae and their colour varies.
-They lay a frilly egg mass which also varies in colour.
+Shells are often covered in algae and hence the colour varies.
+The frilly egg mass they lay also varies in colour.

 They feed on sponges.